 For the guests' convenience there is a free private car park at the front of the hotel.
 All our bedrooms have recently been refurbished and have en-suite facilities.
 Each room has complimentary high speed wifi and secure wired internet connection, a comfortable bed, Smart TV, fluffy towels, slippers, toiletries, a hairdryer and a hospitality tray stocked with tea, coffee and biscuits.

 Our famous breakfasts are included in the price of the room and we use quality, locally sourced ingredients.
 Our cosy guest lounge with spectacular sea views is ideal for unwinding with a wee dram and features a 50" Smart TV, books and board games.
 We are a family hotel and provide travel cots, high chairs, kids' plates and cutlery.
 Kids' meals including baby food are available to pre-order.
 Children under 3 stay free of charge.
 We are also dog-friendly!

 "I had a very pleasant weekend and the location of this hotel is magical.
 Peace and quiet to recharge is perfect.
 Good food, great hospitality"

 " Thank you for our lovely stay just before Christmas for our son's wedding.
 Our room was very nice, comfortable and warm with a terrific view.
 You must have worked extremely hard to get the rooms ready after your refurbishment and whilst preparing for Christmas with the family.
 We had a lovely time and our journey home was very good.
 We had a lovely Christmas and hope you did too.
-Season's greetings and a very happy New Year! " Click here to see the reviews on our website
+Season's greetings and a very happy New Year! " BOOK HERE

 Things to do in Dunoon